Introduction to Workplace Laws

 Discrimination

-Even after the full-fledged laws designed against discrimination, employers continue discriminating their employees on the basis of their race, religion, gender, age, nationality, disability, etc. Not only at the workplace, is discrimination prevalent commonly in hiring, promotion, discipline, and termination as well.
+Even after the full-fledged laws designed against discrimination in the workplace, employers continue discriminating against their employees on the basis of their race, religion, gender, age, nationality, disability, etc. Not only at the workplace, but discrimination is also commonly prevalent in hiring, promotion, discipline, and termination.
 Some of the commonly practiced ways of discrimination are –

-- Spreading malevolent and untrue rumors at the workplace.
+- Spreading nasty and untrue rumors at the workplace.

 - Threatening or dominating an employee.